A pair of ceramic traveler's water bottles from the late 19th century

 Description

 These small terracotta bottles were specially designed for storing water or other liquids essential for quenching the thirst of pilgrims during their journey.
-Relatively small in size, lens-shaped, with the possibility of attaching to a belt or carrying on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.
+Relatively small in size, lens-shaped, with the ability to be attached to a belt or carried on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.

-In this way, the basic traveler's tool was soon decorated and enriched with new shapes, both in terms of the plastic used for the flask and its typology, leading to unique forms such as a hollow flask, which, equipped with a base, suggests more a decorative than functional purpose.
+In this way, the basic traveler's tool was soon decorated and enriched with new shapes, both in terms of the plastic material from which the flask is made and its typology, leading to unique forms such as a hollow middle flask, which, equipped with a base, suggests more a decorative than functional purpose.

-The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may have an illustrative character, in line with the common patterns of the period, or, as in the most popular examples, abstract, as in the case of bottles with abstract, almost freeform decoration, where we might think that the decorator simply had colors available for use or finishing.
+The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may be pictorial, following common patterns of the period, or, as in the most popular examples, abstract, as seen in bottles with abstract, almost freeform decoration, where we might think that the decorator simply had colors available for use or finishing.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture from the 19th century includes the beloved Biedermeier style.
+Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and serve a significant role in luxury.
+Noteworthy are antique products in Rococo style and Louis XV.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces meant to radiate splendor and serve a significant role in opulence.
 Selectively used materials emphasized the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

 The most important aspect of vintage antique furniture is originality.
-Ultimately, this is what matters most to the buyer, as the market is flooded with many forgeries.
+Ultimately, this is crucial from the buyer's perspective, as the market is filled with many counterfeits.
 Luxury Products provides a certificate confirming the product's compliance with its actual description and photograph.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details